loic-sharma/scaffold/readme.md

 	has_many:post,comment

 It is important to note that the different scaffolds listed within a similar relationship should be ordered by importance.
 For example, a post is more important than a comment.
+Additionally, if the scaffold is nested it should be prefixed like so:

+	has_many:blog.post,blog.comment

 `timestamps`: If included, this will make the scaffold automatically timestamp when rows are created or updated.
 If `timestamps` is omitted, the scaffold